InstrumentsLearn

 2. Mountain Dulcimer

-The Mountain Dulcimer or Appalachian Dulcimer appeared for the first time in the Appalachian Mountains.
+The mountain dulcimer, or Appalachian dulcimer, appeared for the first time in the Appalachian Mountains.
 In fact, it’s one of the only folk instruments that was actually invented in the Appalachians.

-To look at, it’s a type of string instrument with a fingerboard attached to the wooden box below and sort of resembles the appearance of a violin or guitar.
+It’s a type of string instrument with a fingerboard attached to the wooden box below and sort of resembles the appearance of a violin or guitar.

-Although it’s been used in the Appalachians for many years, in the 50s and 60s it experienced a bit of a resurgence with the popularity of American folk music having somewhat of a revival.
+Although it’s been used in the Appalachians for many years, in the 1950s and ’60s it experienced a bit of a resurgence with the popularity of American folk music having somewhat of a revival.

 3. Banjo

-The Banjo is a very familiar instrument when it comes to American folk music and it too was popular in the Appalachian mountains.
+The banjo is a very familiar instrument when it comes to American folk music, and it too was popular in the Appalachian mountains.

 Since then, it’s become synonymous with Appalachia and was commonly found alongside a fiddle in early Appalachian bands.